perixtar/2024-Tech-OA/README.md

 # 2024 Tech Internship/Fulltime OAs

 ⭐️ This board is aiming to help you centralize the Online Assessments from different companies.
-It is updated constantly to make sure you have the most update to OAs.
+It is updated constantly to make sure you have the most update to date OAs.

 🙏 If you found this repo helpful, we would appreciate a star.
 It takes us a big effort to keep the OAs up to date 😳

+🔔 If you want to receive notification for the update, don't forget to click the `watch` button.

 ---